Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-Aaron Gordon and his Denver Nuggets teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Friday.
+The Denver Nuggets, Aaron Gordon included, match up versus the Miami Heat at 8:30 PM ET on Monday in the 2023 NBA Playoffs.

-In this article we will look at Gordon's prop bets, using stats to help you make good predictions.
+Let's look at Gordon's prop bets, and some stats and trends to help you find good wagers.

 Aaron Gordon Prop Bets vs. the Heat